 Nokia dropped 10.7 percent after it reported a steep fall in sales at its network equipment division, which will be its core business once its sale of its phone business goes through.

-While European earnings were generally mixed, with Spanish bank Banco de Sabadell SA among those that delivered above expectation results, poor earnings from U.S. firms like MacDonalds and disappointing data combined to hit U.S. shares, dragging Europe lower in the afternoon.
+While European earnings were generally mixed, with Spanish bank Banco de Sabadell SA among those that delivered results above expectations, U.S. stocks fell on weaker-than- expected manufacturing and jobs data and earnings from U.S. firms like MacDonalds, dragging Europe lower in the afternoon.

-“With initial jobless claims rising slightly from the previous week and Chinese flash manufacturing PMI contracting for the first time in six months investors will approach equity markets with increasing valuation concerns,” Kash Kamal, research analyst at Sucden Financial, said.
+“With initial (U.S.) jobless claims rising slightly from the previous week and Chinese flash manufacturing PMI contracting for the first time in six months, investors will approach equity markets with increasing valuation concerns,” Kash Kamal, research analyst at Sucden Financial, said.

-Germany’s private sector grew at its fastest pace in more than 2-1/2 years in January as factory orders flooded in, and while French business activity shrank again, it did so at a slower rate than expected.
+That overshadowed news that Germany’s private sector grew at its fastest pace in more than 2-1/2 years in January as factory orders flooded in, and that French business activity shrank less sharply than expected.

-The FTSEurofirst was down 1 percent at 1,333.91 by 1530 GMT.
-Some analysts said that more strong domestic data would support future gains.
+The FTSEurofirst 300 closed down 1.1 percent at 1,332.63, although some analysts said that more strong domestic data would support future gains.

-“I think what is still very supportive is domestic macro momentum.
-This morning (we had) very strong PMIs in Europe, (and) as long as the macro is pointing up, I think the market’s concerns about significant earnings downgrades to come will be easing,” JPMorgan analyst Emmanuel Cau said.
+“What is still very supportive is domestic macro momentum.
+This morning (we had) very strong PMIs in Europe, (and) as long as the macro is pointing up, the market’s concerns about significant earnings downgrades to come will be easing,” JPMorgan analyst Emmanuel Cau said.

-Despite the weak performance of European stocks in general, the European periphery outperformed, led up by Portuguese blue chips, up 0.5 percent.
-The index retraced some of last session’s sharp losses after Portugal said it met the target for its 2013 budget deficit.
+Despite the weak performance of European stocks in general, the European periphery outperformed, with Portuguese blue chips down just 0.1 percent after the government said it met the target for its 2013 budget deficit.

-Among the region’s outperformers was Spain’s Banco de Sabadell, up 5.9 percent and the FTSEurofirst’s top gainer after it tripled profits to beat expectations.
+Among the region’s outperformers was Spain’s Banco de Sabadell, up 6.1 percent after it tripled profits to beat expectations.

 Today’s European research round-up